codewar65/VTX_ClientServer/README.md

 TelnetIP : IP address that the server needs to connect to the telnet server.

 TelnetPort : The port number the telnet server is running on.

-TelnetCP : The codepage that is running on the eternal telnet service.

 MaxConnections : maximum number of websocket connections allowed to operate at the same time.